PKU-Alignment/omnisafe/docs/source/saferl/cpo.rst

     #.
 CPO is an :bdg-info-line:`on-policy` algorithm.
     #.
 CPO can be used for environments with both :bdg-info-line:`discrete` and :bdg-info-line:`continuous` action spaces.
     #.
-CPO can be thought of as being :bdg-info-line:`TRPO in SafeRL areas` .
+CPO can be thought of as being :bdg-info-line:`TRPO in Safe RL areas` .
     #.
 The OmniSafe implementation of CPO support :bdg-info-line:`parallelization`.
     #.
 An :bdg-ref-info-line:`API Documentation <cpoapi>` is available for CPO.